 - Soy milk is a lovely way to start with many lattes in Japan itself being made with soy milk since soy is so prevalent in the Asian diet.

 - Better yet, coconut and almond milk is GREAT to have a matcha latte with!
 We’ve found, however, that unless you’ve made your own almond milk, it might not be as creamy as a soy milk or cows milk base but still delicious nonetheless.
-If you love matcha for the pure taste of matcha, go for the almond milk as it tends to have less of a distinct flavour to it!
+If you love matcha for the pure taste of it, go for the almond milk as it tends to have less of a distinct flavour to it!

 Essentially, you can use ANY milk that tickles your fancy- oat, hazelnut, macadamia, almond, coconut, soy, cows milk.. they all work!